What are GZ files and how to open them

 The .gz file extension is given to Gnu Zipped file archives.
-This file format was developed by the Gnu Project for use on Unix operating systems in order to compress large files.
+The Gnu Project developed this file format for use on Unix operating systems to compress large files.
 For example, if you have a file that you would like to send via email, the GZ file format would allow you to compress it into a much smaller file.

 GZ archive files are compressed using the GNU (Gzip) compression algorithm.
 The .gz files can contain one file only.
-If you want to include multiple files in a GZ file, you need to "combine" them using an archive tool like TAR first.
+If you want to include multiple files in a GZ file, you first need to "combine" them using an archive tool like TAR.
 That will create a .tar.gz or .tgz file.

-GZ files can be opened on both Mac and Windows operating systems.
-They can also be opened on computers that are running Linux.
+You can open GZ files on both Mac and Windows operating systems.
+You can also open them on computers that are running Linux.